Polyneuropathy

 • Caffeine consumption should be limited.

-• Alcohol and smoking should be stopped.
+• Alcohol and smoking should be avoided.

 Ask the Doctor a Question